stanleykylee/100-days-of-code/r1-log.md

 ### R1D4
 #100DaysOfCode #R1D4 Happy New Year's everyone!
 Super day today, I completed 3 of the 30 days of code from @hackerrank.
 Planning to plow through the rest and head onto my next goals - Learning R!
 Check out my updated log!

+### R1D5
+#100DaysOfCode #R1D5 New Year's Day!
+What a start to 2018.
+Completed another 2 days of the 30 days of code challenge, I'm past the halfway mark now and only 13 challenges to go!
+I also took the time to visit Codewars and completed one kata.
+Can't wait to do more.